Korhogo Savanes District, Ivory Coast Travel Guide

 Palm wine (Bandji) offers a local alcoholic taste experience.

-Mid-range restaurants and hotel dining provide comfortable options with local and some basic international cuisine.
+Mid-range restaurants and hotel dining provide comfortable options with local and a number of simple international cuisine.

 Formal cooking classes or food tours are not typical.
 Informal opportunities may arise through homestays or local families.